 Protracted street clashes engulf Beirut near protest camp

-Supporters of the Shiite Hezbollah and Amal Movement groups, background, clashes with the riot policemen, foreground, as they trying to attack the anti-government protesters squares, in downtown Beirut, Lebanon, Saturday, Dec.
+Supporters of the Shiite Hezbollah and Amal Movement groups, both supporting the current government, throw stones at riot policemen, as they try to attack anti-government protesters in downtown Beirut, Lebanon, Saturday, Dec.
 14, 2019.
+The recent clashes marked some of the worst in the capital since demonstrations began two months ago.
+The rise in tensions comes as politicians have failed to agree on forming a new government.
 (AP Photo/Hussein Malla)

 Hussein Malla, The Associated Press